-This article refers what makes epilepsy surgery a very effective treatment option in certain circumstances.
-Lets have a bird’s eye view of the different types of epilepsy surgery.
+This article discusses what makes epilepsy surgery a very effective treatment option in certain circumstances.
+Let’s have a bird’ s-eye view of the different types of epilepsy surgery.

-So do all cases of refractory epilepsy benefit from surgery?
+So, do all cases of refractory epilepsy benefit from surgery?
 The answer once again is ‘no’.
 In the early days of epilepsy surgery, doctors were forced to take a shot in the dark while deciding on surgery.
 Some operations succeeded, some failed.
-However, with the amazing developments in diagnostic technology over the years, we now have the means of predicting the success percentage with a fair degree of accuracy.
+However, we can reasonably predict the success percentage with the fantastic developments in diagnostic technology over the years.

-In a very broad classification, there are two types of epilepsy seizures.
+In a comprehensive classification, there are two types of epilepsy seizures.
 They are:

 2. Partial seizure.

-Epilepsy is a result of abnormal electrical activity in the brain.
+Epilepsy results from abnormal electrical activity in the brain.
 When this abnormal electrical activity originates in the entire brain simultaneously, it is a generalised seizure.
 If the abnormal activity originates in just one part of the brain, it is a partial seizure.
-In a partial seizure, the abnormal activity can spread from one part to a larger area of the brain.
+In a partial seizure, the abnormal activity can spread from one part to a larger brain area.

-Surgery is not a preferred treatment option in a generalized seizure.
-It is a good treatment option in certain types of partial seizures.
+Surgery is not a preferred treatment option in a generalised seizure.
+It is a good treatment option for certain types of partial seizures.

-Doctors need to select the right cases for epilepsy surgery to ensure a fair degree of success after surgery.
-Selecting the right patient for epilepsy requires pre-surgical evaluation from a team consisting of neurologist, radiologist, neuro-psychologist, electro-physiologist and a neurosurgeon.
+Doctors must select suitable cases for epilepsy surgery to ensure a fair degree of success after surgery.
+Choosing the right patient for epilepsy requires pre-surgical evaluation from a team consisting of a neurologist, radiologist, neuropsychologist, electrophysiologist, and neurosurgeon.

 A patient has to undergo several diagnostic tests and thorough physical observation before doctors can recommend surgery for refractory epilepsy.

 The diagnostic tests for epilepsy are all directed towards identifying the part of the brain where the abnormal electrical activity starts.
 This is called the focus of the seizure.
-The focus can either be in the eloquent area, i.e. brain areas which are not responsible for crucial functions like motor movement, memory, speech etc. or in the non-eloquent areas, i.e. areas which control crucial brain functions.
+The focus can either be in the eloquent area, i.e. These brain areas are not responsible for crucial functions like motor movement, memory, speech, etc., or in the non-eloquent area, i.e., areas that control essential brain functions.
 Surgery is considered only if it can be done without affecting the crucial functions.

 Structural abnormalities of the brain can often be responsible for epilepsy seizures.
-Seizures resulting from structural abnormalities have a structural focus of the seizure.
+Seizures resulting from structural abnormalities have a structural focus on the seizure.
 The functional focus of a seizure is defined by the functions that get disrupted during the seizure.
-If the structural and functional focus is the same, surgery is usually successful.
+Surgery is usually successful if the structural and functional focus is the same.

-If we have to mention that surgery is successful if structural and functional focus is the same, we will need to briefly explain what the meaning of structural focus and functional focus is.
+If we mention that surgery is successful if the structural and functional focuses are the same, we will need to briefly explain the meaning of structural focus and functional focus.
 I don’t know if the above description is correct.
-Please replace it with whatever is correct.
+Please replace it with whatever is proper.

-Apart from identifying the type of seizure, doctors also look at the frequency of seizures and the extent of damage suffered by a patient.
-When seizures are frequent and damage is considerable, a surgical option has to be considered
+Doctors identify the type of seizure and examine the frequency and extent of damage a patient suffers.
+When seizures are frequent, and damage is considerable, a surgical option must be considered.

-Doctors carry out a battery of tests to understand if surgery is a good treatment option in a particular case.
-The role of these tests is to determine the focus of the epileptic seizure and understand if surgery can achieve good results without affecting vital brain functions.
+Doctors perform a battery of tests to determine whether surgery is a good treatment option in a particular case.
+These tests determine the focus of the epileptic seizure and whether surgery can achieve good results without affecting vital brain functions.

 Doctors will recommend the following tests before deciding on epilepsy surgery.